nedkia/Off-Day/README.md

 Medical Information

 Off-day wants to make it clear that we do NOT replace any trusted medical professionals.
 Any information given by this software is done to help users self diagnose themselves for any unknown illnesses.
-Users are not reccomended to use this software if they feel very unwell, as they should consult a professional immedieatly.
+Users are not reccomended to use this software if they feel very unwell, as they should consult a professional Immediately.

 Information Sources: